SomeDudeOnThisPage/TUDA-InteractionVR-Blog/content/post/08-Evaluation/index.md

 * "On a scale from 1 to 10 how present did you feel in the virtual world" (1 lowest 10 highest)
 * "On a scale from 1 to 10, how much fun did you have during the task[^4]" (1 lowest 10 highest)

-Additionally to these three questions, I also asked participants to rate their neck fatigue. ("On a scale from 1 to 10, how would you describe your current neck fatigue after the task?"
-(1 lowest 10 highest))
+Additionally to these three questions, I also asked participants to rate their neck fatigue ("On a scale from 1 to 10, how would you describe your current neck fatigue after the task?"
+(1 lowest 10 highest)), as well as eye fatigue (question as above).
+Eye-fatigue here means the stress asserted onto the eyes from having to look away from the center of screen for an extended period of time.

 Participants were also given the chance to voice any other feedback they have about the locomotion technique after the study, as well as open feedback during the study.
+None of the participants had any prior VR-Experiences of note.

 [^2]: Only for initial tests, for the final tests, interaction tasks were disabled entirely.